 I suggest that for any remote interview, whether main interview or initial screening interview:

-- If the employer would normally use a video or phone interview and it knows of the stammer, it should ask the person whether he would be disadvantaged by that.
-If he would be, it may be possible to avoid the disadvantage though allowing extra time and other adjustments.
-However if not, alternatives should be considered (including face-to-face if practicable).
+- If the employer would normally use a video or phone interview and it knows of the stammer, it should ask the person whether they would be disadvantaged by that.
+If they would be, it may be possible to avoid the disadvantage through allowing extra time and other adjustments.
+However if not, alternatives should be considered, including face-to-face if practicable.

-- If a video or phone interview goes ahead and it is apparent that the person who stammers is being disadvantaged, it may be reasonable to suspend the interview and consider other arrangements.
-In Y v Calderdale Council the tribunal held that it would have been reasonable to adjourn a face-to-face interview where the job applicant was clearly having difficulty with his stammer, and devise a suitable alternative format, such as giving answers in writing.
-This may apply even if the applicant agreed to a video or phone interview: in Y v Bradford Council the job applicant had agreed the time allowed for a presentation exercise but the tribunal found the time allowance was insufficient.
+- If a video or phone interview goes ahead and it is apparent that the person who stammers is being disadvantaged, it may be reasonable to suspend the interview and consider alternatives.
+In Y v Calderdale Council, 2003, the employment tribunal held that it would have been reasonable to adjourn a face-to-face interview where the job applicant was clearly having difficulty with his stammer, and devise a suitable alternative format, such as giving answers in writing.
+This may apply even if the applicant agreed to a video or phone interview: in Y v Bradford Council, 2006, the job applicant had agreed the time allowed for a presentation exercise but the tribunal found the time allowance was insufficient.

 I discuss remote oral assessments (such as online group discussion exercises) separately on Oral assessments in recruitment>Remote assessments (Zoom etc).